StereoKit/StereoKit/docs/Pages/Reference/UI/VolumeAt.md

 |[Bounds]({{site.url}}/Pages/Reference/Bounds.html) bounds|Size and position of the volume, relative to             the current Hierarchy.|
 |RETURNS: bool|True on the first frame a finger has entered the volume, false otherwise.|

-An invisible volume that will trigger when a finger enters it!